Getting Started¶

 Key points:

-- Extracts tool calls from DataPart when input-required
+- Extract tool calls from DataPart when input-required

 Understanding Tool Call Communication¶